cervoise/blog/certifications/SLAE/Exo4-Encoder.md

 # Note

 This MD file has been created for the SecurityTube Linux Assembly Expert certification (https://www.pentesteracademy.com/course?id=3).
 Student ID: 1483.

 # Ceasar encoder

-Before using *insertion encoder* technique, lets explain a encoder developped in order to :
+Before using *insertion encoder* technique, let's explain an encoder developed in order to :
  * encode shellcode
  * try to avoid bad characters.

- Ceasar encryption scheme is used as base.
-Wikipedia has a very good explaination of this cyper: https://en.wikipedia.org/wiki/Caesar_cipher.
+ Caesar encryption scheme is used as a base.
+Wikipedia has a very good explanation of this cypher: https://en.wikipedia.org/wiki/Caesar_cipher.

 ## Using a 13 left shift